BrandonJenkins14/docs-site/docs/contribute/contributing-to-doc.md

 ## Getting Started Checklist
 The following is a summary of the major tasks to complete in order to be ready to contribute to the Zowe documentation repository.
-* Fork the repository, unless you are a Zowe Committer. (double check with someone if forking is always required)
+* If you are not yet a committer, fork the repository, (double check with someone if forking is always required)
-* Familiarize yourself with the documentation repository and the website's static site generator.
+* Familiarize yourself with the documentation repository and the website's static site generator. (uh, what?)
 * Understand the basic processes for opening a pull request and reviewing changes.
 * Site organization/important files/how releases work
 * Basic tools/setup for those that aren’t familiar although these are.